 This piece, with its loose, dynamic strokes and its vivid colours, marked the beginning of Tanning’s shift from figurative surrealism into more abstract compositions.
 Made with oils and an actual segment of door, the piece echoes the door motif that is common to much of Tanning’s oeuvre.
 This is not one of best-known pieces – she is more famous for Birthday (1942) and Eine Kleine Nachtmusik (1943) – but it is nevertheless a key moment in her artistic career, and is arguably one of her boldest and most striking paintings.

 17. Jeff Koons, Balloon Dogs, 1994

 Former Wall Street trader Jeff Koons is a highly controversial figure in the art world.
-He has stated that there is no deeper meaning or message behind his art, and employs a workshop in order to bring his visions to life rather than creating them himself.
+He has stated that there is no deeper meaning or message behind his contemporary artworks and employs a workshop in order to bring his visions to life rather than creating them himself.
 For these reasons, many people question whether his sculptures can legitimately be called art.
-His metallic balloon dogs are some of his most instantly recognisable works.
+His metallic balloon dogs are some of his most instantly recognizable works.

 18. Marc Chagall, ceiling of Paris Opéra Garnier, 1964

 Although a slightly controversial take on an artwork, the ceiling at the Opera Garnier in Paris is certainly one of Chagall’s most famous works.
 It was highly polemical from its commission up to its unveiling in 1964, to the extent that the individual panels were assembled under the protection of a military guard.
 The vibrant piece is considered a reflection of Chagall’s status as ‘one of the great colourist of our time’ and contains references to famous composers and artists throughout history.

 19. Frida Kahlo, Self Portrait, 1948